royragsdale/git-101/slides/content/_index.md

 ---

-# Agenda
+# In 5 Acts

 1. The Scene
 2. The Cast
 3. Call for Extras
 4. Pilot Episode